galaxyhaxz/smw-src/README.md

 An older modified version of WLA is used to assemble the code.
 A modified tool that can handle all graphic formats is provided, but sadly I have lost the source code.

-__This project is being archived for historical purposes, as-is, and I do not intend to continue it__
+__This project is being archived for historical purposes, as-is, and I do not intend to continue it.__

 ## Compiling